 Theological controversies.
 Murji'ism as a means of preserving the Islamic community.
 Mu'tazilite and Ash'arite doctrines: free will in relation to divine omnipotence.
 Apostasy, free will, and the question of communal coercion.
-The possibilities for a "humanistic Islam": pluralism and tolerance in the Islamic tradition.

-Readings: Faruqi, 59-68 (chapter 6); Esposito, 85-92; Pinault, "Humanistic Islam," 8-9.
-Ouestions for classroom discussion:
+Readings: Faruqi, 59-68 (chapter 6); Esposito, 85-92 (ch.3, "Religious Life: Belief & Practice/Theology": Murjia, Mu'tazila, Ash'arite).

 Briefly describe Murji'ite theology.
 What are the positive and negative aspects of Murji'ism?
-Analyze the logic of al-Ash'ari's thought-experiment ("Let us imagine a child...," Esposito, p.90) with regard to souls that are "condemned to the depths of hell."
+Analyze the logic of al-Ash'ari's thought-experiment ("Let us imagine a child...."
+Esposito. p.90) with regard to souls that are "condemned to the depths of hell."
 Define the term apostasy.
 What is Faruqi's view of apostasy?
 Compare his view with that of the Khawarij/Kharijites and the Murji'a/Murji'ite form of theology.
-How does the concept of "humanistic Islam" address the issues of apostasy and Muslim communal identity raised by Faruqi, the Kharijites, and the Murjiites?